 There is no radiation involved in MRI scans and they are very safe for most people.
-However, people with internal medical devices, regardless of where these devices are, must not have a MRI, due to the effect that the strong magnet can have which may have serious consequences.
+However, people with internal medical devices or implants, regardless of where these devices are, must not have an MRI without informing doctors, due to the effect that the strong magnet can have which may have serious consequences.
 Alert your doctor if you have any of the following: